-- 1. Exam candidates who have a diploma from ESL which demonstrates that they satisfied the requirements of the cumulative assessment of the EUR Bachelor's programme in Law are unconditionally eligible to the LL.M. programme. - 2.
-Exam candidates who have a diploma from ESL which demonstrates that they satisfied the requirements of the cumulative assessment of the EUR Bachelor's programme in Tax Law are eligible to the LL.M. programme, provided they have satisfied the requirements of the 'Intake arrangement of the LL.M. programme' (included as Appendix 2 to the OER). - 3.
-Exam candidates who have a diploma from a Dutch school of law which demonstrates that they satisfied the requirements of the cumulative assessment of a Bachelor's programme in Studies of Law/Tax Law are eligible to the LL.M. programme, provided they have satisfied the requirements of the 'Intake arrangement of the LL.M. programme' (included as Appendix 2 to the OER). - 4.
-Exam candidates who have a diploma from a foreign school of law which demonstrates that they satisfied the requirements of the cumulative assessment of a Bachelor's programme in Studies of Law/Tax Law are eligible to the LL.M. programme, provided they have satisfied the requirements of the 'Intake arrangement of the LL.M. programme' (included as Appendix 2 to the OER). - 5.
-Exam candidates who have a diploma from an Indonesian university that demonstrates that they satisfied the requirements of the cumulative assessment of a Bachelor's programme and in addition have successfully completed the 'University of Indonesia Bridging Programme' are eligible to the LL.M. programme, provided they have satisfied the requirements of the 'Intake arrangement of the LL.M. programme' (included as Appendix 2 to the OER). - 6.
-Exam candidates who have a diploma which demonstrates that they have satisfied the requirements of the cumulative assessment of at least three years of undergraduate studies at the National University Singapore (NUS) are eligible for the master in Commercial Law programme, provided they have satisfied the requirements of the 'Intake arrangements of the masters in Commercial Law programme' (included as Appendix 2 to the OER). - 7.
-Exam candidates who have a university or higher professional education diploma which demonstrates that they satisfied the requirements of the cumulative assessment and who have successfully completed the premaster ESL Algemeen of the EUR Bachelor's programme in Law, as referred to in Article 28 and Appendix 9 of the OER Bachelor Rechtsgeleerdheid, are eligible to the LL.M. programme, provided they have satisfied the requirements of the 'Intake arrangement of the LL.M. programme' (included as Appendix 2 to the OER). - 8.
-Exam candidates who have a diploma from the bachelor's programme of Erasmus University College, International Law Track of the Social and Behavioural Sciences Major at Erasmus University Rotterdam, are eligible for admission to the Commercial Law master programme, provided they have satisfied the requirements of the 'Intake arrangement of the Commercial Law master programme', as stated in Appendix 2 of these regulations. - 9.
-Exam candidates who have a diploma from a University College are eligible for admission to the Commercial Law master programme, provided they have satisfied the requirements of the 'Intake arrangement of the Commercial Law master programme' as stated in Appendix 2 of these regulations. - 10.
-Exam candidates who do not have a certificate as indicated in paragraphs 1 through 9 of this article are not eligible to the LL.M programme. - 11.
-Only the exam candidate registered for the Master's programme may participate in the course and is entitled to take the examinations.
+- 1. Students who have a diploma from ESL which demonstrates that they satisfied the requirements of the cumulative assessment of the EUR Bachelor's programme in Law are unconditionally eligible to the LL.M. programme. - 2.
+Students who have a diploma from ESL which demonstrates that they satisfied the requirements of the cumulative assessment of the EUR Bachelor's programme in Tax Law are eligible to the LL.M. programme, provided they have satisfied the requirements of the 'Intake arrangement of the LL.M. programme' (included as Appendix 2 to the OER). - 3.
+Students who have a diploma from a Dutch school of law which demonstrates that they satisfied the requirements of the cumulative assessment of a Bachelor's programme in Studies of Law/Tax Law are eligible to the LL.M. programme, provided they have satisfied the requirements of the 'Intake arrangement of the LL.M. programme' (included as Appendix 2 to the OER). - 4.
+Students who have a diploma from a foreign school of law which demonstrates that they satisfied the requirements of the cumulative assessment of a Bachelor's programme in Studies of Law/Tax Law are eligible to the LL.M. programme, provided they have satisfied the requirements of the 'Intake arrangement of the LL.M. programme' (included as Appendix 2 to the OER). - 5.
+Students who have a diploma from an Indonesian university that demonstrates that they satisfied the requirements of the cumulative assessment of a Bachelor's programme and in addition have successfully completed the 'University of Indonesia Bridging Programme' are eligible to the LL.M. programme, provided they have satisfied the requirements of the 'Intake arrangement of the LL.M. programme' (included as Appendix 2 to the OER). - 6.
+Students who have a diploma which demonstrates that they have satisfied the requirements of the cumulative assessment of at least three years of undergraduate studies at the National University Singapore (NUS) are eligible for the master in Commercial Law programme, provided they have satisfied the requirements of the 'Intake arrangements of the masters in Commercial Law programme' (included as Appendix 2 to the OER). - 7.
+Students who have a university or higher professional education diploma which demonstrates that they satisfied the requirements of the cumulative assessment and who have successfully completed the premaster ESL Algemeen of the EUR Bachelor's programme in Law, as referred to in Article 34 and Appendix 12 of the OER Bachelor Rechtsgeleerdheid, are eligible to the LL.M. programme, provided they have satisfied the requirements of the 'Intake arrangement of the LL.M. programme' (included as Appendix 2 to the OER). - 8.
+Students who have a diploma from the bachelor's programme of Erasmus University College, International Law Track of the Social and Behavioural Sciences Major at EUR, are eligible for admission to the Commercial Law master programme, provided they have satisfied the requirements of the 'Intake arrangement of the Commercial Law master programme', as stated in Appendix 2 of these regulations. - 9.
+Students who have a diploma from a University College are eligible for admission to the Commercial Law master programme, provided they have satisfied the requirements of the 'Intake arrangement of the Commercial Law master programme' as stated in Appendix 2 of these regulations. - 10.
+Students who do not have a certificate as indicated in paragraphs 1 through 9 of this article are not eligible to the LL.M programme. - 11.
+Only the student registered for the Master's programme may participate in the course and is entitled to take the examinations. - 12.
+Intake in the programme is only possible on 1 September of each academic year.